paulbehofsics/dirscanner/README.md

 ## Running the application

-To run the application in a dockerized setup, simple use `docker compose up` in the root of the project.
+To run the application in a dockerized setup, simply use `docker compose up` in the root of the project.

 ## Configuration
 Configurations are done in the `.env` file.
 The root directory to scan can be configured with `DIRSCANNER_ROOT`.
 The delay between scans can be configured with `DIRSCANNER_DELAY_MINUTES`.